d-s-cohen/visualizirr/README.md

 SampleName2,IGK,32.71,3.38,0.23,4.28,0.87,0.82,279
 ```

+Due to the nature of this format, you may append any column you like as an additional function for comparison in the analysis.
+It will be processed the same as the others.

 ---

 **info.csv** files aren't required to have a particular structure and can be populated with whatever info the user desires.